 Canadian police move to clear indigenous protest in Ontario

-Ontario Provincial Police arrested some protesters on Tyendinaga Mohawk territory near Belleville, Ontario, east of Toronto.
+Ontario Provincial Police arrested 10 protesters on Tyendinaga Mohawk territory near Belleville, Ontario, east of Toronto.

+Police spokesman Bill Dickson said the protesters had pulled back from the rail tracks and a second encampment set up nearby by demonstrators remained in place.
+Tires were seen burning in that location Monday morning.

 Demonstrators have set up blockades in British Columbia, Ontario, Alberta and Quebec in solidarity with opponents of the Coastal GasLink pipeline project that crosses the traditional territory of the Wet'suwet'en First Nation in northwestern British Columbia.

-Hereditary chiefs of the Wet'suwet'en Nation oppose the work on their traditional territory, despite support from elected councils along the pipeline route.
+Hereditary chiefs of the Wet'suwet'en Nation oppose the work on their traditional territory, despite support from its elected council.
+The hereditary chiefs said in a statement they condemned the use of force.

+But Canadian Public Safety Minister Bill Blair said: "The impact of these rail disruptions is untenable.
+It can't continue."

 On Friday, Prime Minister Justin Trudeau said the indigenous barricades had to come down.
 Trudeau called the situation unacceptable and said every attempt at dialogue had been made over the last two weeks.